Hannan201/207-Group-Project/README.md

 `./gradlew build`

-To build a uber jar or fat jar file (which is a jar of this main application as well as the dependencies, you won't need to use the module path in this case) you can use:
+To build an uber jar or fat jar file (which is a jar of this main application as well as the dependencies, you won't need to use the module path in this case) you can use:

 `./gradlew <something>`